Workflow Anti-patterns

 Too big too quick - don’t try to boil the ocean

 Don’t take on too much at once.
 Start small and grow in terms of process mapping, complexity and maturity.
 Remember that people will take time get used to the new processes and workflows.
 Going too big too fast can be overwhelming and get people off-side.
 Start with a relatively simple process and get people using that with good success.
+Provide training and talk about the changes with your team.

 The mother of all workflows